 At late evening it is really nice taking a walk along the sea-front promenade of Ortigia Island where one may taste the sesame flavoured “torrone” (kind of nougat) or drink a glass of “Rosso di Pachino” (red wine).
 Cultural events take place all the year long but the classical plays of the Greek tragedies – staged in the ancient theatre of Syracuse during the months of May and June – have international fame.

-Fontane Bianche – just 25 mins drive from Syracuse boast a long sandy beach, with hotels and Villas dotted along the way with some restautants , bars and a beach bar as well as a bakers and mini market.
+Fontane Bianche – where you will find most of our villas in Syracuse is just 25 mins drive from Syracuse boast a long sandy beach, with hotels and Syracuse holiday villas dotted along the way with some restaurants , bars and a beach bar as well as a bakers and mini market.